 The sales order function can be simplified and optimized.
 The Premier and Enterprise QuickBooks editions enable users to project and anticipate sales by knowing what customers want and order more.
 This is backed by the data available in the purchase history section.

 QuickBooks allows businesses to optimize their inventory in numerous ways, and two of them are discussed below:

 1. Real-time Inventory Control

-And just like brick a mortar retailers, B2B businesses also find inventory and order control hard to manage.
-This directly impacts their revenue stream and make their order cycle inefficient.
+And just like brick-and-mortar retailers, B2B businesses also find inventory and order control hard to manage.
+This directly impacts their revenue stream and makes their order cycle inefficient.
 Through QuickBooks, you can stay at the top of inventory management and control by closely monitoring current sales orders and tracking new ones.

-The software updates and records customer order products on Real-Time basis and helps you stock in-demand items before a customer places an order and finds out that your products are out-of –stock.
+The software updates and records customer order products on a real-time basis and helps you stock in-demand items before a customer places an order and finds out that your products are out of stock.

 2. Financial Management